8 SaaS Metrics Every SaaS Company Must Measure To Scale

-While generating traffic is important, but that’s not the goal of SaaS companies.
+While generating traffic is important, that’s not the goal of SaaS companies.
 You want visitors to convert.
 So you need to keep a check on the conversion rate (especially the leads that are generated using paid ads).
-Either way, it’s important to keep a check on the amount of traffic generated using both methods and the conversion rates of each.
+Either way, it’s important to keep a check on the amount of traffic generated using both methods and the conversion rates for SaaS companies of each.

 To analyze this you can use tools like Google Analytics or HubSpot.
-These tools help you measure the amount of traffic your website gets on a weekly, monthly, or any other basis as well, customer acquisition volume by each channel, and leads these channels have generated.
+These tools help you measure the amount of traffic your website gets on a weekly, monthly, or any other basis as well, as customer acquisition volume by each channel and the leads these channels have generated.